Rophpad/pseudude/README.md

 ## Pseudude
-Pseudude is a typescript library to create users pseudonyms.
+Pseudude is a library to create users pseudonyms.